rjbertille/Perfect-Paddles/README.md

-# perfect-paddies-jan2017
+# perfect-paddLes-jan2017
-the perfect paddies project for RED wdf
+the perfect paddLes project for RED wdf